uconneeb/systseminar/index.md

 ## Fall 2024 information

-As of August 23, 2024, we are still in the process of deciding when and where to meet.
-{% comment %}
-We will meet this semester Mondays 3-4 in Gant W416.
+We will meet this semester Fridays 1:20-2:20 in PBB 303 (BioPharm 3rd. floor fishbowl).
 The [schedule is here](schedule).
-{% endcomment %}

 If you need a permission number for this course, see the [Contact](contact-info) page.